the-universal-linux-society/CheatScript-V2/README.md

 ### Usage:
 1. Clone the repo, or download the script.
 2. chmod +x cheat.sh
-3. sudo apt install tldr
-4. ./cheat.sh
+3. ./cheat.sh
-5. enter the command you want information on.
+4. enter the command you want information on.

 ### Notes:
 This is not part of the TLDR project, for any issues with the TLDR pages, you will need to contact them directly.